koglin/PyDataSource/doc/source/offbyone.rst

 Any detector with an alert or warning is highlighed in the Workflow / Control / Reports with a link to the more detailed Report Notes section of that run.

-See config_data_ section for details on the Detector Timing and Config Check methods and config files
+See Configuration Data section for details on the Detector Timing and Config Check methods and config files

 API